 • Adjust rack to top position (top and middle positions for 4 servings) and preheat oven to 425 degrees.
 Wash and dry produce. • Drain and rinse chickpeas; pat very dry with paper towels.
 Halve grape tomatoes lengthwise.
 Halve, peel, and finely dice half the onion (whole onion for 4).
 Halve and pit avocado; using a spoon, scoop out avocado from each half, then slice.

 • Meanwhile, in a small bowl, whisk together ranch dressing, sour cream, remaining garlic powder, and a pinch of salt and pepper.
-Add water 1 tsp at a time until mixture reaches a drizzling consistency. • Once chickpeas have finished roasting, in a second large bowl, toss half the chickpeas (save the rest for serving), tomatoes, and 2 TBSP diced onion (or more if desired; 4 TBSP for 4 servings).
+Add water 1 tsp at a time until mixture reaches a drizzling consistency. • Once chickpeas are done, in a second large bowl, toss together tomatoes, half the chickpeas (save the rest for serving), and 2 TBSP diced onion (4 TBSP for 4 servings).
+(Add more diced onion if desired.)
 Season with salt and pepper to taste. • Add spinach; toss with half the dressing (save the rest for serving) until lightly coated.

 • Divide salad between bowls.
 Top with remaining chickpeas and avocado; season with a pinch of salt and pepper.
 Drizzle with remaining dressing to taste and serve.